tmobile/magentaA11y/_checklist-native/alert.md

 ---
 layout: entry
-title:  "Alert Dialog"
+title:  "Alert"
 categories: notifications

 keyboard:
   tab or arrow keys: |
-    Focus visibly moves, confined within the dialog
+    Focus visibly moves, confined within the alert
   escape: |
-    The dialog closes and returns focus to the button that launched it
+    The alert closes and returns focus to the button that launched it
   space: |
     Any buttons or links are activated on iOS and Android
   enter: |